 They want to provide a great customer experience.
 And if you can give them value, that’s only going to be a good thing.

-Consumer goods companies need more effective marketing strategies now more than ever.
+Consumer goods companies need effective marketing strategies now more than ever.

 It's future is hard to predict, other than the function of trade marketing will be different across the board.

-But if you concentrate on improving your own brand and develop a more effective trade marketing strategy, that could prove to be much more lucrative over time.
+But if you concentrate on improving your own brand and develop a more effective trade marketing strategy, that could be more lucrative.